Minimally Invasive Total Hip Replacement

 After your surgery:

 You will be taken to a room where you can rest until you are fully awake.
-Caregivers will monitor you closely.
-Do not try to get out of bed.
-When caregivers see that you are okay, you will be taken to your hospital room.
+Caregivers will monitor you closely for any problems.
+Do not get out of bed until your caregiver says it is okay.
+When your caregiver sees that you are okay, you will be able to go home or be taken to your hospital room.
 The bandage covering your incision helps keep it clean and dry to prevent infection.
 A caregiver may remove the bandage soon after surgery to check your wound.

 Contact a caregiver if